See also: Test Type Working Principles

 Use the right mouse button to change the response type (masked or unmasked) or the number of items presented, if known (this defines the spread of the confidence interval on the graph).

-Finally, you can now enter some test details, like the test date, the tester, some remarks.
+Finally, you can now enter some test details, like the test date, the tester, and some remarks.

 Save everything by means of the Save Result button.